qilingframework/rtfd.io/docs/ida.md

         return hook
 ```

 - custom_continue or custom_step simply means own implementation of `Continue` or `Step`.
-With this user able to add all the instrumentation API mentions in [Qiling Framework documents](https://docs.qiling.io) such as file system hijack, update memory or CPU register and all other advanced API from Qiling Framework.
+With this, user is able to add all the instrumentation APIs mentioned in [Qiling Framework documents](https://docs.qiling.io) such as file system hijack, update memory or CPU register and all other advanced APIs from Qiling Framework.

 - In order to load user customized script, please click Setup and input rootfs path and custom script path.